 9. Cocktail Codex By Alex Day

 Don’t know the difference between a martini and a sidecar?
 This manual takes all the confusing liquor language and simplifies it into six easy base recipes.
 Give this to your entertainer friend—preferably someone you see often for happy hour.
-After a read through, they’ll have all the tips and tricks they need be the unofficial bartender of the group.
+After a read through, they’ll have all the tips and tricks they need to be the unofficial bartender of the group.
 Buy here.

 10. The Wonders of Nature by Ben Hoare

 From jaguars to minerals, there’s a history behind everything, and you’re about to learn it (or at least 100 things).
-This easy-to-read storybook clarifies fact from fiction and will help you better understand some of the everyday things we take for granted on our planet.
+This easy-to-read storybook clarifies facts from fiction and will help you better understand some of the everyday things we take for granted on our planet.
 We suggest sharing this with a curious human (kid or adult), or a nature-lover.
 Buy here.

 11. The Pioneer Woman Cooks: The New Frontier by Ree Drummond

 Who’s ready to eat?
 This cookbook is full of 112 new recipes from the sweetest southerner there ever was—Ree Drummond.
 Her dishes bring back memories of long weekends and big family meals at the cottage.
 Expect easy-to-make options that don’t sacrifice flavour, like Instant Pot Pumpkin Spice Oatmeal, so it’s the perfect gift for cooks of all levels.
 Buy here.

 12. How To: Absurd Scientific Advice by Randall Munroe